Negotiation Skills: 5 Proven Ways to Build Trust at the Bargaining Table

 negotiating

-A. Jon, a travel writer, searches an online services Web site for someone to translate his book on the Pacific Northwest for a Spanish readership.
+A. Jon, a travel writer, searches online for someone to translate his book on the Pacific Northwest for Spanish readers.

 Dealmaking